-Conditional Logic for NPS
+Enabling Conditional Logic for NPS

 To set this up, you’ll need to open the form builder and add a new field.
 Since we want to ask an open-ended question in our example, we’ll add a Paragraph Text field.

-Then we’ll change the field’s Label to “What can we do to improve your experience?”
+Then we’ll change the field’s Label to, “What can we do to improve your experience?”